mp3il/bluesnap-ios/README.md

 → If you're using the Standard Checkout Flow, then continue on to the next section. <br>
 → If you're using the Custom Checkout Flow, then jump down to [Implementing Custom Checkout Flow](#implementing-custom-checkout-flow).

+## Initializing the SDK with Fraud checking infratructure

+After you have set the token by calling BlueSnapSDK.setBsToken as explained above, you need to call BlueSnapSDK.KountInit().
+BlueSnap uses Kount for its excellent fraud detection; this call sends the device information to Kount, so that the later purchase call will be connected to the device data.
+This is important for fraud detection, because it adds a lot of user data to the purchase, which helps in profiling for fraud.
+The method takes 2 parameters, both optional:
+* kountMid: int? - if you are configured as Enterprise in the BlueSnap fraud settings, you will need to pass your kount MID here; otherwise pass nil.
+* customFraudSessionId: String? - this is the identifier you will later send to BlueSnap in the purchase call; you can generate it yourself, or pass nil and the SDK will generate a unique one for you.

 # Implementing Standard Checkout Flow
 This section will cover the following topics:
 * [Configuring Apple Pay (optional)](#configuring-apple-pay-optional)